mefercs/ML-for-me/Generalization.md

   - The model's performance on training data.
 ---
 Generalization is more about to give a model tolerance to new unseen-data.

-Our last thing what training and test set (25 min)